We don't form our own opinions, and that's okay.

 While I try to apply the Scientific Method to my thinking, I can’t do that in all areas.

-In the episode, Dom talks about the latest research regarding ketogenic dieting and fasting and its potential benefits for health, longevity, and even as treatment for many cancers.
+In the episode, Dom talks about the latest research regarding ketogenic dieting and fasting and its potential benefits for health, longevity, and even as a treatment for many cancers.